vygr/ChrysaLisp/docs/reference/commands.md

 	options:
 		-h --help: this help info.
+		-i --imm: immediate dependencies.
+		-a --all: recursive dependencies.
+		-d --dirs: directories.

-	Find all files that match the prefix and postfix.
+	Find all paths that match the prefix and postfix.

 		prefix default "."
 		postfix default ""